 Deer Ticks Carry Other Diseases As Well

 The fact that deer ticks carry Lyme disease is something we have all become familiar with in Massachusetts because of the high number of cases of the disease.
 We know to look for the bullseye-shaped rash and the flu like symptoms and we know that if it goes untreated chronic Lyme can plague you forever.
 Deer ticks carry other diseases as well.
 Anaplasmosis, Babesiosis, and Powassan virus are carried by the deer tick and can be fatal if not treated.
 If you are bitten by a tick the best thing to do is make note of the date, watch for symptoms, and contact your doctor if they occur.
 However at Mosquito Squad of Southeastern Mass, we would like to help you focus on prevention.
 Our tick control services can eliminate 85-95% of ticks in your yard.
-Make an appointment today and we will use our barrier spray and tick tube system to help safeguard your family from tick-borne illness.
+Make an appointment today and we will use our barrier treatment and tick tube system to help safeguard your family from tick-borne illness.
 Call today.
 Our services are backed by a 100% satisfaction guarantee!